RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

    figure out how to make its usage more ergonomic and efficient, so that I can focus on the intellectual work, rather than the intricacies of the language.
-With this experience, I could clearly see the pain points of LaTeX, and maybe I can come up with something useful, maybe even for other typesetting languages, such as typst.
+With this experience, I could clearly see the pain points of LaTeX, and maybe I can come up with something useful, maybe even for other typesetting languages.

 ## Problems
 ### Mental health and well-being in the age of social media and AI